UnrealChocolates/CSA-MP3/FRQ Solutions/q3/README.md

 - This question involves the manipulation and analysis of a list of words.
 The following WordChecker class contains an ArrayList<String> to be analyzed and methods that are used to perform the analysis.
-- private ArrayList<String> wordList; will return true if each element of wordList (except the first) contains the previous element as a substring and returns false otherwise
+- creating method private ArrayList<String> wordList; will return true if each element of wordList (except the first) contains the previous element as a substring and returns false otherwise
-- public boolean isWordChain() will returns an ArrayList<String> based on strings from wordList that start with target and each element of the returned ArrayList has had the initial occurrence of target removed.
+- creating method public boolean isWordChain() will returns an ArrayList<String> based on strings from wordList that start with target and each element of the returned ArrayList has had the initial occurrence of target removed.
 ## Struggles with this question...
 - Honestly the struggles was understanding the (word.indexOf(insertwordhere)'s purpose and what it does, in the actual test i didn't know but after review i learned that it is a boolean on if a word appears